 Van Helsing urgently calls all of Lucy’s ex-suitors together and tells them that Lucy had been bitten by a vampire.
 He further tells them that a vampire is a creature who survives on the human blood and breeds his kind by attacking innocent people in the throat and turning them into vampires as well.

 Van Helsing further claims that the only way to save Lucy’s soul is to dig a stake through the heart of her corpse, chop off her head, and then stuff her mouth with a bunch of garlic flowers.
 Listening to this, they protest vehemently and remain unconvinced.

 The Vampire Hunt

 The following midnight they all break into Lucy’s tomb and find it empty.
 When they see Lucy preying on a defenseless child, it convinces them that she must be destroyed.
-So when they see her coming back on the following morning, they do what Van Helsing told them with Lucy’s dead body.
+So when they see her coming back the following morning, they do what Van Helsing told them with Lucy’s dead body.
 Now the four men begin their search for Count Dracula and swear to destroy him soon.
 Mina and Harker also join them in their mission to destroy Count Dracula.